President of the International Olympic Committee

 The president of the International Olympic Committee is head of the executive board that assumes the general overall responsibility for the administration of the International Olympic Committee (IOC) and the management of its affairs.
 The IOC Executive Board consists of the chairman president, four vice-presidents, and ten other IOC members; all of the board members are elected by the IOC Session, using a secret ballot, by a majority vote.

 The IOC organizes the modern Olympic Games, held every two years, alternating summer and winter games (each every four years).
 The IOC president holds the office for a maximum of two terms, renewable once.
 A president serving for two terms would lead the organization for at least three Summer Olympic Games and three Winter Olympic Games.

 Presidents

 Initially, it was decided that the main representative from the country holding the games would assume the role of IOC president.
 However, this idea was quickly abandoned.
-Over the course of over 130 years, only 10 persons have been elected to lead the organization, with the tenth taking office in June 2025.
+Over the course of over 130 years, only 10 people have been elected to lead the organization, with the tenth taking office in June 2025.
+To date, only Belgium has had the privilege to hold the position more than once.